Blockhead

 Now, a few words from the dog: ‘Sup.
 I am Blockhead.
 The lady who pulled me from the shelter (the director of the rescue) said I am a blockhead (I mean seriously - look at my huge head) and the name stuck.
 But honestly - I don’t care what you call me because I can’t hear you!

 I have recently found out what snuggling is all about.
 It’s kind of nice.
 If I am not an energetic ball of energy, the lady will let me on the couch and I can rest my head on her and stare into her eyes.
 She pets me and scratches my head and I have to admit it feels good to feel loved!
-I go on two walks a day and after each walk (about 2 or 2.5 miles each walk), I am tired and I think that would be a perfect time for a cuddle session!
+When it’s nice out, I go on two walks a day and after each walk, I am tired and I think that would be a perfect time for a cuddle session!

 If I sound like a good fit for you, please fill out an application to meet me.
 I am patiently waiting for my happily ever after!